oluwadamme/Damilola-etl-pipeline/README.md

 # Damilola ETL Pipeline

 ## Overview
-This ETL (Extract, Transform, Load) pipeline is designed to efficiently process and manage data.
-It extracts data from various sources, applies transformations, and loads the processed data into a database.
+This project implements an ETL (Extract, Transform, Load) pipeline to process movie data from the IMDB API (via RapidAPI).
+It efficiently extracts raw data, processes it for analysis, and stores it in a structured database format.
 ## Features
-- Data extraction from multiple sources
+- Extract: Fetch movie data from the IMDB API using RapidAPI.
-- Efficient transformation using `polars`
+- Transform: Clean and transform the extracted data using `Polars` (or optionally Pandas) for efficient processing.
 - Database integration with `SQLAlchemy` and `psycopg2`
 - Configuration management using `.env` files
 - Unit testing with `pytest`